Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Meals:

-Dinner
+Welcome Dinner (D)

 Day 2 | Full-day Kathmandu Valley Sightseeing and Trek Preparation

-Today, we will explore the rich cultural heritage of Kathmandu Valley.
+During Kathmandu sightseeing, you will explore the rich cultural heritage of Kathmandu Valley.
 You will visit UNESCO World Heritage Sites like Swayambhunath (Monkey Temple) and Pashupatinath, both steeped in history and culture.
 A stroll through Kathmandu Durbar Square offers stunning views of ancient palaces and temples.
 After sightseeing, check your trekking gear and ensure everything is set for the mountains.
 This day allows us to experience Nepal’s culture while preparing for the mountains.

 Accommodations: